orient-man/LegacyApp/ReadMe.md

  * guard clause to the top
  * get rid of variables (if you can) -> they make for complexity
  * code should be read top-down
+ * always baby steps - bit by bit

+## What if desing is wrong?

+ * it has dependecy on web framework